tea2x/quantum-purse/README.md

 When you import your seed phrase into Quantum Purse, it automatically restores your wallets by generating child keys sequentially, starting from index 1.
 The recovery process continues until it encounters 5 consecutive empty accounts (i.e., accounts with no transaction history).

 **Important:** Currently, recovering wallet on a newly setup Quantum Purse will result in only the first account being created because Light Client is too slow for this process.
-In such case, create accounts then set starting blocks manually.
+In such case, create accounts, determine starting block via ckb explorer then set starting blocks manually via each account's context menu.

 ## How to use